Multiboson signals in the UN2HDM: The UN2HDM

+with $w_i^{N,E}$ and $y_i^{N,E}$ ($i=1,2$) being complex Yukawa couplings.
 We also assume a `dark lepton number' that forbids Majorana mass terms for $N_{2L}$ and $N_{2R}$~\cite{Caron:2018yzp}.
 Finally, as we will see later, a valid scalar mass spectrum can only be obtained if $Y_{\Phi_1}'=Y_\chi'$.

 With these $\text{U}(1)'$ hypercharge assignments, the most general gauge-invariant scalar potential of the UN2HDM is

 where $\mu$ can be a complex parameter, while the remaining parameters are real.
 We define the scalar doublets $\Phi_{1,2}$ and singlet $\chi$ as